 The continual monitoring of LTV values is partly based on these current market valuations and is a permanent feature of DLR's management reporting.
-DLR has currently provided DKK 6.1bn in supplementary collateral and has, in addition, an overcollateralisation of DKK 21.5bn consisting of collateral in particularly secure assets plus the option of applying claims against banks (bank guarantees) in case of falling property prices.
-Overall, it is estimated that the current overcollateralisation enables DLR to withstand a general property price fall of about 15-20% without having to provide further collateral.
+DLR has currently provided DKK 5.9bn in supplementary collateral and has, in addition, an overcollateralisation of DKK 12.2bn consisting of collateral in particularly secure assets.
+To this comes the option of applying claims against banks (bank guarantees) in case of falling property prices.
+Overall, it is estimated that the current overcollateralisation enables DLR to withstand a general property price fall of at least 15% without having to provide further collateral.
+From 2025, changed rules for supplementary collateral with claims on credit institutions may lead to a need for additional overcollateralisation.